Interfaces and Quantum Algebras, I: Stable Envelopes: Preliminaries

 \paragraph{Moduli of vacua.} Three-dimensional supersymmetric theories have non-trivial moduli spaces of vacua that are not lifted quantum mechanically.
 They are stratified by the amount of unbroken gauge symmetry, which can be a maximal torus of the gauge group $G$ or less.
 The stratum that preserves the maximal torus of $G$ is called the Coulomb branch, and the stratum that breaks the gauge group entirely (up to, perhaps, a finite subgroup) is the Higgs branch.
 In between, there are mixed branches that preserve some portion of the maximal torus of $G$.

 The Higgs branch can be described in the classical theory, as it is known to receive no quantum corrections.
-It is constructed using the hyper-K\"ahler reduction \cite{Hitchin:1986ea}, with the real moment map, or the D-term relation, given by
+In gauge theory, the Higgs branch is the hyperK\"ahler quotient \cite{Hitchin:1986ea},, i.e. the space of $G$-equivalence classes of the space of solutions to the real and complex moment map equations, ${\mu}_{\R} = 0, {\mu}_{\C} =0$: